-- DHS-BESSD committed funding of \$39,321 for operations and \$1,007 for administration to Family Life Center in the County of Maui.
+- DHS-BESSD committed funding of \$39,321 to Family Life Center in the County of Mai.
 As of June 30, 2014 \$35,142 was expended to provide financial assistance including security deposits, rental assistance and/or utility deposits; and housing relocation and stabilization services.
-Twenty-three homeless individuals were served, exceeding their goal of 10. - HOPE Services Hawaii received \$77,514 to serve their goal of 24 homeless persons, and \$1,988 for administration.
+Twenty-three homeless individuals were served, exceeding their goal of 10. - HOPE Services Hawaii received \$77,514 for Hawaii County to serve their goal of 24 homeless persons.
 As of June 30, 2014, HOPE Services expended \$49,804.
 Seventy-one persons were provided with short-term rentals, security and/or utility deposits, as well as case management, outreach, housing search and placements services, and credit repair services.
-This amount far exceeded their goal of serving 50 homeless persons. - Kauai Economic Opportunity received \$10,554 in rapid re-housing funds to attain their goal of serving 24 homeless individuals in the County of Kauai, and \$269 for administration.
+This amount far exceeded their goal of serving 50 homeless persons. - Kauai Economic Opportunity received \$10,554 in rapid re-housing funds to attain their goal of serving 24 homeless individuals in the County of Kauai.
 Financial assistance, including security deposits and/or short- to medium-term rental assistance, and housing relocation and stabilization services were provided to 22 persons.
 As of June 30, 2014, KEO had expended \$5,344.